fpga-theremin/theremin/fpga/bcpu/bcpu_design_notes.md

 ### Number of registers

+The more registers we have in CPU, the less LOAD/STORE operations will be required for the same algorithm.

+8 registers is probably bare minimum.

 In 3-address architecture, we need to store 3 register indexes for 3-address instructions.

 With 8 regs, we need 3 bits for each register address, 3*3 = 9 bits only for register indexes.